6102bitcoin/CoinJoin-Research/CoinJoin_Research/CoinJoin_FAQ.md

  - Bitcoin Loss: With this approach the peer constructing the CoinJoin is REQUIRED to be able to spend each input, thus the other members of the CoinJoin are trusting their peer with their bitcoin while the CoinJoin is underway.

-**Coordination Approach 2**
+**Coordination Approach 2a**

-(a) An incremental improvement would be for one member of the group to collect the required information from each user and create a transaction which each user then individually signs.
+An incremental improvement would be for one member of the group to collect the required information from each user and create a transaction which each user then individually signs.

-With this approach there is a clear and present risk of both privacy loss.
+With this approach there is a clear and present risk of privacy loss.

  - Privacy Loss: With this approach the peer constructing the CoinJoin is REQUIRED to know all the links between inputs and outputs, thus the other members of the CoinJoin are trusting their peer with their privacy.